izzyreal/vmpc-docs/install.rst

 .. note::
    For Linux packager people: As per version 0.5.0, VMPC2000XL's Linux build process fully relies on CMake, and portable source packages suitable for offline builds can be generated with ease.

 Some effort was put into making VMPC2000XL more attractive for the Linux community, for example by following the `XDG Base Directory Specification <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_.
 Various self-contained standalone and LV2 Ubuntu builds are provided.
-You can `generate ninja and Make build files <https://github.com/izzyreal/vmpc-workspace>`_.
+Building from source should be straight-forward via `the vmpc-juce repo <https://github.com/izzyreal/vmpc-juce>`_.

 Suggestions, or even better, contributions, to improve the Linux side of VMPC2000XL are welcome.